 Calculation of length-weight relationship

 Length-weight relationship (LWR) of the fishes is known as useful tools for determining biomass and to judge fish individuality from small number of specimens and to contrast health grade, plumpness, or well-being of species (Froese, 2006; Le Cren, 1951; Ndome et al., 2012).
 It also measures the variation from the expected weight for length of the individual specimen of fishes.
 However, the esti-mation for the female and male individuals of P. conchonius done separately using the conventional cubic or log-transformed formula described by Le Cren (1951) as BW = a TLb or Log BW = log a + b log TL.
 Where, BW = Body weight of each sample of P. conchonius (g), TL = Total length (cm), a = Coefficient related to body form, and b = An exponent indicating isometric growth (b = 3.0) or allometric growth (3.0 < b > 3.0) followed by the Simon and Mazlan, (2008).
 The regression parameters “a” and “b” of the linear equation were calculated through the following the equation as a = Y‒bX and b = [n∑XY‒∑XY] / [n∑X2‒(∑X)2].
-Where b = Expo-nent (slope), Y = Dependent variable, X = Indepen-dent variable, a = Intercept (constant), n = Number of individuals.
+Where b = Exponent (slope), Y = Dependent variable, X = Independent variable, a = Intercept (constant), n = Number of individuals.

 Calculation of length-length relationship

 There exists a simple linear relationship between two linear dimensions of aquatic animals since in-creases of length measurements are proportional to each other over the period of growth progression.
 TL, SL, HL, FL, and BW were calculated with the help of slide calipers nearest to 0.1 cm.
-Relationship between two length types of P. conchonius is linear that can be measured in the form of straight-line equation as the Y = a + bX followed by Islam et al. (2017).
-Where Y = Dependent variable, X = Inde-pendent variable, a = Intercept (constant), b = Expo-nent (slope).
+Relationship between two length types of P. conchonius is linear that can be measured in the form of a straight-line equation as the Y = a + bX followed by Islam et al. (2017).
+Where Y = Dependent variable, X = Independent variable, a = Intercept (constant), b = Exponent (slope).

 Determination of condition factors

-Fulton condition factor
+Fulton conditionv factor

-The physical condition and health status of a speci-men is known as Fultons condition factor (CFf) was determined to calculate as CFf = (BW × 100) / TL3.
+The physical condition and health status of a specimen is known as Fultons condition factor (CFf) was determined to calculate as CFf = (BW × 100) / TL3.
 Where CFf = Condition factor of an individual, BW = Body weight (g), TL = Total length (cm).

 Relative body weight